Beyond Frosting » Recipes » Desserts » Pies » Brownie Bottom Oreo Mousse Pie

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-A slice of Oreo mousse pie garnished with whipped cream, Oreos and chocolate sauce.
+A slice of Oreo mousse cake topped with whipped cream, crushed Oreos, and chocolate cause on a plate.

 Brownie Bottom Oreo Mousse Pie